-ART 2335 Design III (3) Exploration of design on a three-dimensional level utilizing design principles in the development of structural forms and the manipulation of physical space.
+ART 2335 3-D Design (3) Exploration of design on a three-dimensional level utilizing design principles in the development of structural forms and the manipulation of physical space.
 Prerequisite: ART 1325.
+An additional fee is associated with this course.
 FA, SP, SU.

 ART 2340 Materials, Methods and Specifications (3) Introduction to the materials utilized in interior design.
 Additional information on installation and appropriate use and care.
 Emphasis placed on developing and writing specifications.
 Prerequisite: ART 2310.
+An additional fee is associated with this course.